top of page

 FIRST FORMATION

 In 1941, the Florida Legislature and Governor Spessard Holland created the Florida Defense Force, later renamed the Florida State Guard.
-Membership was open to all Florida men aged 18 to 60.
-Most of the soldiers were veterans of World War I.

 a modern relaunch